RaphaelK77/EthereumBlacklisting/README.md

 The program is then executed as follows:

 To run the analysis program:
-> python main.py --policy <'Poison', 'Haircut', 'FIFO', 'Seniority', or 'Reversed_Seniority'> --dataset \<dataset number>
+> python main.py --policy \<policy name> --dataset \<dataset number>

+Available policy names are 'Poison', 'Haircut', 'FIFO', 'Seniority', and 'Reversed_Seniority'.

 To run the Erigon node:
 > python node_process_handler <start_block>